vsm-205/Housing-Prediction-Price/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 A Simple AI Model that predicts House Price in Jabodetabek Area using Random Tree Regressor.
-The model will be retrained using a different approach in the future, as this is just a placeholder for testing

-## Plans for Improvement
-- Implemented a Live Real Estate Chatbot
-- Set Up Production Environment
-- Scheduler to Retrain Model if Data Drift Happens
+Steps on recreating it and using your own database can be downloaded using the notebook in the repository

 ![Demo GIF or Key Visualization](path/to/demo.gif)